Skip to content

 Instead of breaking a room into fragments, the space reads as one continuous surface.
 That’s the point.
 The eye stops jumping around.
 The mind settles.

 People sometimes confuse this with monochrome design, but there’s a difference.
 Monochrome often leans on multiple shades, tones, and tints to create contrast.
 Color drenching leans on immersion.
-The contrast comes from texture, sheen, materials, and how light hits the surface.
-Not from switching colors every six inches.
+The contrast comes from texture, sheen, materials, and how light hits the surface, not from switching colors every six inches.

 How Color Drenching Works On A Spatial Level